Scott Andrews (racing driver): Prototype career

-In late 2016 Andrews made his LMP3 debut, joining Wineurasia ahead of the 4 Hours of Fuji.
+In late 2016, Andrews made his LMP3 debut, joining Wineurasia ahead of the 4 Hours of Fuji.
 In the three races Andrews drove in, he scored a best result of fifth at Buriram and ended the season 12th in the standings.
 Following his Asian Le Mans outings, Andrews joined KEO Racing to compete in the opening round of the 2017 Le Mans Cup.
 Having retired on his debut at Monza, Andrews switched to Graff Racing ahead of the Road to Le Mans.
 Towards the end of 2018, Andrews joined United Autosports's LMP3 program to race in the final two rounds of European Le Mans Series.
 On his ELMS debut, Andrews won the rain-shortened 4 Hours of Spa.

 Following a season spent in the IMSA Prototype Challenge, Andrews was set to rejoin Gerry Kraut for the 2020 European Le Mans Series season, however due to the pandemic, their entry was withdrawn before the season got underway.
 Having withdrawn from ELMS, Andrews returned to JDC MotorSports alongside Kraut in IMSA Prototype Challenge.
 Andrews won at Sebring and Road America and concluded the year fifth in the standings.

-At the IMSA season-ending 2020 12 Hours of Sebring, Andrews made his top class debut, joining Matheus Leist and Stephen Simpson in JDC-Miller MotorSports's privateer Cadillac DPi-V.R.
+At the IMSA season-ending 2020 12 Hours of Sebring, Andrews made his top class debut, joining Matheus Leist and Stephen Simpson in JDC–Miller MotorSports's privateer Cadillac DPi-V.R.
 Andrews finished fourth, which tied the car's best result of the season.

 In late 2020, Andrews joined Riley Motorsports for the endurance rounds of the 2021 IMSA SportsCar Championship.
 Andrews and teammate Gar Robinson opened up the season by winning the 24 Hours of Daytona in LMP3, and took further wins at Watkins Glen and Road Atlanta to clinch the Michelin Endurance Cup title.
 During 2021, Andrews also raced in the 2021 Le Mans Cup for United Autosports, with whom he'd score maximum points at Barcelona and win at Monza to end the season fifth in points.
 Andrews and Kraut would reunite again for the 2023 Le Mans Cup, but the season proved unsuccessful, as they finished 19th in the LMP3 standings.

-Having only raced in LMP2 once in 2017, Andrews partnered Gerry Kraut for JDC-Miller MotorSports's one-off LMP2 entry at the Road America round of the 2024 IMSA SportsCar Championship.
+Having only raced in LMP2 once in 2017, Andrews partnered Gerry Kraut for JDC–Miller MotorSports's one-off LMP2 entry at the Road America round of the 2024 IMSA SportsCar Championship.
 Andrews achieved a historic podium, coming second to United Autosports's Ben Hanley and Ben Keating on his return to the category.
+During 2025, Andrews made a one-off return to LMP2 competition for JDC–Miller MotorSports at Road America.